rnbguy/oopsla21artifact/oltp/README.md

 ## Special commands for MonkeyDB

-There are few special commands for MonekyDB.
+There are few special commands for MonkeyDB.

 | Query | Description |
 |-|-|